Data Annotation

 Operational and management overhead

-Managing an in-house annotation team can be time-consuming as well, especially if there is high turnover and the need to scale up the team at periods of peak demand for annotations.
-You will also need to set aside time for quality assurance regardless of whether it’s your own team or your vendor’s; in some cases, ML engineers can spend several hours reviewing annotations and providing feedback to annotators.
+Managing an in-house annotation team is also time-consuming, particularly with high turnover or the need to scale up during peak demand.
+You will need to set aside time for quality assurance regardless of whose team does the labeling.
+In some cases, ML engineers spend several hours reviewing annotations and giving feedback to annotators.

 Risk of internal perspective bias

-Outsourcing data annotation plays a major role in scaling ML workflows, but the benefits and risks vary depending on project complexity and data quality requirements.
+Outsourcing data annotation plays a major role in scaling ML workflows, but the benefits and risks vary with project complexity and data quality requirements.
+The benefits center on scale and flexibility.
+The risks center on quality, ethics, and security.

 Benefits of outsourcing data annotation

-The need for large volumes of data and low-cost annotation has driven the growth of a variety of outsourced data labeling solutions, from crowdsourcing to business process outsourcing (BPO) solutions.
+The need for large volumes of labeled data has driven a range of outsourced solutions, from crowdsourcing to business process outsourcing (BPO).
+These options give you access to a large workforce quickly, which helps when you need to label a high volume of straightforward data.

 Potential cost and time savings for non-core labeling tasks

-When teams are working with simple, low-context data and well-defined labeling instructions, outsourcing can help reduce internal time and headcount required to produce training data.
-Instead of hiring, training, and managing a large in-house annotation workforce, teams can redirect more of their effort toward model design, evaluation, and deployment.
+When you are working with simple, low-context data and well-defined labeling instructions, outsourcing can reduce the internal time and headcount needed to produce training data.
+Instead of hiring, training, and managing a large in-house workforce, your team can redirect effort toward model design, evaluation, and deployment.

 Flexible capacity